 - You're all set!
 Check back after a few hours and see if your site is up!
 Be sure to clear your browser cache when you check to see if the domain is working.

-If your site doesn't go up after a few hours, contact email@example.com and include a screenshot of your subdomain settings so we can help!
+If your site doesn't go online after a few hours, contact email@example.com and include a screenshot of your subdomain settings so we can help!

 Still not working?